 Bring the flyer’s feet down by bending your legs.

 2. Boat Pose

 Flyer: Begin with the Back Bird.
 Curl up by contracting your abs and drawing your inner legs together.
 Slowly elevate into the Boat version that feels most natural to you and breathe for 7 breath cycles.

 Spotter: Make sure everyone is safe by instructing the base to stack their heels over their hips.
 Stand in Goddess Pose (Utkata Konasana) with your hands facing up, as if carrying a plate, with one hand under the flyer’s lower back and the other hand under their upper thigh.

-Return to Back Bird is the title of a flyer.
+Return to Back Bird is the title of the flyer.
 Clasp the ankles of the base.

 Base: Bring the flyer’s feet back to the floor by bending the knees.

-The 200-hour Acro Yoga Teacher Training in India is extremely beneficial for yoga students of all levels and is open to anyone who wishes to advance their career as a Yoga teacher or expand their knowledge of Yoga in India.
+The 200 Hour Acro Yoga Teacher Training in Goa and Rishikesh is extremely beneficial for yoga students of all levels and is open to anyone who wishes to advance their career as a Yoga teacher or expand their knowledge of Yoga in India.